Android Q Features: Dark mode, support for foldable phones and more

-Google’s third Android Q beta is here, and you can download it right now in order to get an early look at all the new features and functions Google’s next major mobile OS release will bring to the table.
-In this guide, we’ll take a look at the biggest Android Q features.
+Google’s fourth Android Q beta is here, and you can download it right now in order to get an early look at all the new features and functions Google’s next major mobile OS release will bring to the table.
+In this guide, we’ll take a look at the biggest Android Q features and the Android Q features we’re most excited about.

-While the beta doesn’t yet include all of the rumoured features , there’s enhanced support for foldable devices, like the Samsung Galaxy Fold and Huawei Mate X, the much-awaited Dark Mode (here called Dark Theme), a number of privacy and security updates, faster app startup and more.
+While the beta doesn’t yet include all of the rumoured features, there’s better support for foldable devices, gesture navigation, Dark Mode, a number of privacy and security updates, faster app startup and loads, loads more.

 Related: How to install Android Q